Sun Country Airlines | San Francisco

 San Francisco, CA 94103

-[Last weekend in June] It wouldn’t be San Francisco without paying tribute to the city’s gay, lesbian, bisexual and transgender population.
-Going into its 41st year in 2011, the SF Pride Celebration—the largest of its kind in the country—includes a huge parade, some 300 exhibitors and 19 performance stages.
+[June 2015] It wouldn’t be San Francisco without paying tribute to the city’s gay, lesbian, bisexual and transgender population.
+The SF Pride Celebration and Parade, the largest of its kind in the country, includes a huge parade, approximately 300 exhibitors and more than 20 performance stages and venues.